current language

 This transition period only applies if:

-• the medical devices continue to meet the requirements of the medical device directives and if surveillance by the current Notified Body is still ensured,
+• the medical devices continue to meet the requirements of the medical device directives and if surveillance by a Notified Body is still ensured,

 • no significant changes have been made to the design or to the intended use of the products.